Assetmark Inc. Has $454,000 Holdings in PS Business Parks, Inc. (NYSE:PSB)

 Several other hedge funds and other institutional investors have also bought and sold shares of PSB.
 Invesco Ltd. raised its holdings in shares of PS Business Parks by 243.8% in the second quarter.
 Invesco Ltd. now owns 198,930 shares of the real estate investment trust’s stock valued at $29,458,000 after purchasing an additional 141,067 shares during the last quarter.
 Balyasny Asset Management LLC grew its stake in shares of PS Business Parks by 3,492.6% in the second quarter.
 Balyasny Asset Management LLC now owns 110,579 shares of the real estate investment trust’s stock valued at $16,375,000 after buying an additional 107,501 shares in the last quarter.
 Principal Financial Group Inc. grew its stake in shares of PS Business Parks by 10.6% in the third quarter.
 Principal Financial Group Inc. now owns 1,065,899 shares of the real estate investment trust’s stock valued at $167,069,000 after buying an additional 101,835 shares in the last quarter.
 Geode Capital Management LLC grew its stake in shares of PS Business Parks by 19.0% in the second quarter.
 Geode Capital Management LLC now owns 506,353 shares of the real estate investment trust’s stock valued at $74,980,000 after buying an additional 80,894 shares in the last quarter.
 Finally, Morgan Stanley grew its stake in shares of PS Business Parks by 284.6% in the second quarter.
 Morgan Stanley now owns 64,784 shares of the real estate investment trust’s stock valued at $9,593,000 after buying an additional 47,941 shares in the last quarter.
 Institutional investors own 70.05% of the company’s stock.

+In other PS Business Parks news, Director Jennifer Holden Dunbar sold 6,068 shares of the business’s stock in a transaction dated Monday, December 6th.
+The stock was sold at an average price of $178.91, for a total transaction of $1,085,625.88.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+1.75% of the stock is currently owned by insiders.

-PS Business Parks (NYSE:PSB) last released its quarterly earnings data on Wednesday, October 27th.
-The real estate investment trust reported $0.81 EPS for the quarter, missing the Zacks’ consensus estimate of $0.85 by ($0.04).
+PS Business Parks (NYSE:PSB) last issued its earnings results on Wednesday, October 27th.
+The real estate investment trust reported $0.81 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.85 by ($0.04).
 PS Business Parks had a return on equity of 19.24% and a net margin of 46.61%.
-During the same quarter in the prior year, the firm earned $1.61 EPS.
-Research analysts expect that PS Business Parks, Inc. will post 6.88 EPS for the current fiscal year.
+During the same period last year, the company posted $1.61 EPS.
+As a group, analysts anticipate that PS Business Parks, Inc. will post 6.88 EPS for the current fiscal year.

+A number of equities analysts have commented on PSB shares.
+Zacks Investment Research raised shares of PS Business Parks from a “hold” rating to a “buy” rating and set a $171.00 price objective for the company in a research report on Thursday, October 7th.
+Wells Fargo & Company lifted their price objective on shares of PS Business Parks from $163.00 to $190.00 and gave the stock an “equal weight” rating in a research report on Friday, November 19th.

 About PS Business Parks